 Any person having firsthand knowledge of an individual’s achievement which meets the award criteria can recommend that individual for this award.

 The local Chapter President will review and approve/disapprove all recommendations.
-All recommendations for Achievement Medal, in memorandum format, will then be forwarded to the AGCRA Vice-President for Awards to verify membership status and preparation of the certificate and medal.
+All recommendations for Achievement Medal, in memorandum format, will be forwarded by email (preferred method) to AGCRA Vice-President for Awards at email@example.com.

 If no Association Chapter is available, the award recommendation will be forwarded to the AGCRA Vice-President for Awards for processing and approval consideration by the Association President.

-If approved by the local Chapter President, or if no Association Chapter is available, the recommendation will be forwarded by email (preferred method) to email@example.com or mailed to the Adjutant General’s Corps Regimental Association, ATTN: VP for Awards, PO Box 10026, Fort Jackson, SC 29207-0026 as early as possible, but no later than 30 days prior to the requested presentation date.
+If approved by the local Chapter President, or if no Association Chapter is available, the recommendation will be forwarded by email (preferred method) to firstname.lastname@example.org as early as possible, but no later than 30 days prior to the requested presentation date.